Goal 5: Gender Equality

 |5.3.2||Proportion of girls and women aged 15-49 years who have undergone female genital mutilation/cutting, by age|

 According to the UN, more than half a billion girls and women alive today were married in childhood.
 Globally, the prevalence of child marriage has been in decline.
-Yet, the most recent estimates from 2021 (covering a five year period) show that about 1 in 5 women aged 20-24 were married or in a union before they were 18 years of age.
+Yet, the most recent estimates from 2021 (covering a five-year period) show that about 1 in 5 women aged 20-24 were married or in a union before they were 18 years of age.
 5% were so before the age of 15.
 The highest prevalence of child marriage was in sub-Saharan Africa and Central and Southern Asia.
-In the latter, rates have been in decline over the past two decades, while the development in other regions have been more stagnant.
+In the latter, rates have been in decline over the past two decades, while the development in other regions has been more stagnant.

 Approximately 200 million girls and women alive today have been subjected to female genital mutilation (FGM), according to UN estimates.
 Data for this indicator is only available for a limited number of countries and areas.
-Recent trends points towards a moderate decrease, however the prevalence is still high and for Northern Africa it stood at 74% in 2021.
+Recent trends points towards a moderate decrease, however, the prevalence is still high and for Northern Africa it stood at 74% in 2021.

 No data is available for the Nordic countries for the indicators measured in this target.

 The OECD includes an additional indicator for this target that tracks the level of legal protection for women and girls from FGM.
 The indicator scores countries on a range of 0 to 1 with 0 offering protection and 1 where the legal framework does not afford any protection.
-The indicator shows there are wide differences between the Nordic countries, with Sweden the only country (as of 2019) to offer legal protection towards FGM.
+The indicator shows there are wide differences between the Nordic countries, with Sweden being the only country (as of 2019) to offer legal protection towards FGM.

 Recognize and value unpaid care and domestic work through the provision of public services, infrastructure and social protection policies and the promotion of shared responsibility within the household and the family as nationally appropriate